amnezia-vpn/amnezia.org-content/docs/en/instructions/0_starter-guide/0_starter-guide.md

 # How to run your VPN with Amnezia
-## Buy a server if you don't have one.,
+## Buy a server if you don't have one

 > **Minimum system requirements for VPS:** \
 > Operating System - Linux, suitable for Ubuntu 22.04 or Debian 11. \